albertkklam/hackerrank/README.md

 # hackerrank
-A collection of solutions to select problems from HackerRank.
+A collection of Python and Scala solutions to select problems from HackerRank.